OctopusDeploy/docs/docs/administration/managing-users-and-teams/user-roles.md

 ## Troubleshooting Permissions

-If for some reason a user has more/fewer permissions than they should, you can use the **Test Permissions** feature to get an easy to read list of all the permissions that a specific user has on the Octopus instance.
+If for some reason a user has more/fewer permissions than they should, you can use theÂ **Test Permissions**Â feature to get an easy to read list of all the permissions that a specific user has on the Octopus instance.

-To test the permissions go to **Configuration** -> **Teams** -> **Test Permissions** and select a user from the dropdown.
+To test the permissions go toÂ **Configuration**Â ->Â **Teams**Â ->Â **Test Permissions**Â and select a user from the dropdown.

 The results will show

 - The teams of which the user is a member of.
-- A chart detailing each role and on which Environment/Project this permission can be executed.
+- A chart detailing each role and on which Environment/Project this permission canÂ be executed.
 The chart can be exported to a CSV file by clicking the Export button.
-Once the file is downloaded it can viewed in browser using [Online CSV Editor and Viewer](http://www.convertcsv.com/csv-viewer-editor.htm).
+Once the file is downloaded it can viewed in browser usingÂ [Online CSV Editor and Viewer](http://www.convertcsv.com/csv-viewer-editor.htm).